CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 The `UI` component
 * Executes user commands using the `Logic` component.
 * Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
+* Observes a list of activities via the `UnmodifiableObservableList` class to be displayed in the application, hence adhering to the observer pattern.
 * Responds to events raised from various parts of the application and updates the UI accordingly (e.g. via `ActivityListPanelUpdateEvent`)

 ### 3.3 Logic component